aama/webappy/README.md

 and shell scripts which operate on the data in the `~/aama-data/data/` language directories.

-1. Shell scripts to launch and update the datastore.
+1. Shell scripts to launch and update the datastore [`sh` and `rq` files].
-2. Python scripts to maintain and prepare the data files.
+2. Python scripts to maintain and prepare the data files [`pdgmDict- . . .` files]
-3. Python scripts to display and manipulate paradigm data.
+3. Python scripts to display and manipulate paradigm data.['pdgmDisp . . .` files]

 ### 1. Shell scripts to launch and update the datastore.
 (The shell scripts are all basically the work of Gregg Reynolds.)